epe105/devsecops-workshop/README.md

 $ ./provision-batch-delete.sh

 # Quay and Clair Provisioner on OpenShift
+Note: If the ansible playbook was run, skip to "Manually Configure Quay" Section.

 This project will install Quay and Clair on Openshift.

 ## Must have existing OpenShift Environment with a Valid Certificate